Review Process FAQ

 - Each UNC-CH IRB has its own schedule, but all IRB’s meet at least monthly.

 - Studies assigned to full board review are reviewed by members ahead of time, and then discussed at the meeting.
-The Committee then votes on whether or not to approve the study.
+The Board then votes on whether or not to approve the study.

 Expedited IRB review (from SOPs)